tarantool/doc/doc/book/administration.rst

 Server introspection
 =====================================================================

-For server introspection, use the reports provided by functions in the following
+For server instance introspection, use the reports provided by functions in the following
 submodules:

 * :ref:`box.cfg <box_introspection-box_cfg>` submodule
-  (check and specify all configuration parameters for the Tarantool server)
+  (check and specify all configuration parameters for the Tarantool instance)
 * :ref:`box.slab <box_introspection-box_slab>` submodule
   (monitor the total use and fragmentation of memory allocated for storing data in Tarantool)